Two Hilbert schemes in computer vision: Moduli and deformation theory

 A local calculation shows that $\Omega^1_{R/B}$ is annihilated by the ideal of $\ell$, so that $\Omega^1_{R/B}=\Omega^1_{\ell/\Spec k}$, and thus as desired. \end{proof}

-\begin{prop} Suppose $n>4$.
+\begin{prop} Suppose $n>2$.
 If $X\subset(\bP^2)^n_A$ is an $A$-flat deformation of $\Scheme(\bPhi^0)$ then there is a deformation $\bPhi$ of $\bPhi^0$ such that $\Scheme(\bPhi)=X$ as closed subschemes of $(\bP^2)^n$.
-Moreover, $\bPhi$ is unique up to unique isomorphism of deformations of $\bPhi^0$ over $A$. \end{prop} \begin{proof} By Lemma \ref{lem:cotangent-vanishing} and \cite[Proposition III.2.2.4]{MR0491680}, the obstruction to deforming $\Res(\Phi^0)\to\Scheme(\Phi^0)$ over $A$ vanishes, resulting in a deformation $R\to X$.
-Applying the results of Section \ref{sec:rigid}, we see that this arises from a deformation $\Phi$, as desired.
-The uniqueness of $\Phi$ up to isomorphism is an immediate consqeuence of Proposition \ref{prop:iso-iso}. \end{proof}
+Moreover, $\bPhi$ is unique up to unique isomorphism of deformations of $\bPhi^0$ over $A$. \end{prop} \begin{proof} By \cref{lem:cotangent-vanishing} and \cite[ III.2.2.4]{MR0491680}, the obstruction to deforming the morphism over $A$ vanishes, resulting in a deformation $R\to X$.
+Applying the results of \cref{sec:rigid}, we see that this arises from a deformation $\Phi$, as desired.
+The uniqueness of $\Phi$ up to isomorphism is an immediate consequence of \cref{prop:iso-iso}. \end{proof}